A support theorem for Hilbert schemes of planar curves, II: Background

 \subsection{Deformation theory of locally planar curves}

-We recall facts about the deformation theory of of locally planar curves and their simultaneous desingularization.
+We recall facts about the deformation theory of locally planar curves and their simultaneous desingularization.
 These facts are well known over the complex numbers; original proofs can be found in the papers \cite{T, DH} and a textbook treatment in \cite{GLS}.
 They have also been partially extended to positive characteristic in \cite{L-jc}, \cite{MY}, \cite{MRV2}.
-For maximal accessibility we give in the footnotes precise references to the book of Sernesi \cite{Ser} for some of the standard deformation theoretic facts we use.
-Deformation theory operates with formal schemes, and we use $\Spf$ to denote the formal spectrum.
+For maximal accessibility, we give precise references to the book of Sernesi \cite{Ser} for some of the standard deformation theoretic facts we use.

-Let $\Def_\rC$ be the deformation functor of a (reduced and projective) curve $\rC$.\footnote{\cite[Sec.
-2.4.1]{Ser}} For $p\in \rC_{\rm sing}$, we denote by $\Def_{\rC,p}$ the deformation functor of the complete local $k$-algebra $\wh{\O}_{\rC,p}$. \footnote{\cite[Sec.
-1.2.2]{Ser}} There is a natural transformation of functors
+Let $\Def_\rC$ be the \emph{deformation functor} of a (reduced and projective) curve $\rC$ (\cite[Sec.
+2.4.1]{Ser}).
+For $p\in \rC_{\rm sing}$, we denote by $\Def_{\rC,p}$ the deformation functor of the complete local $k$-algebra $\wh{\O}_{\rC,p}$ (\cite[Sec.
+1.2.2]{Ser}).
+There is a natural transformation of functors

-If $\rC$ has locally planar singularities (or, more generally, locally complete intersection singularities), the functors $\Def_\rC$ and $\Def_{\rC}^{\rm loc}$ are smooth \footnote{\cite[Cor.
+If $\rC$ has locally planar singularities (or, more generally, locally complete intersection singularities), the functors $\Def_\rC$ and $\Def_{\rC}^{\rm loc}$ are smooth (\cite[Cor.
 3.1.13(ii) and Ex.
-2.4.9]{Ser}} and the morphism \eqref{E:mor-func} is smooth.\footnote{\cite[Prop.
-2.3.6]{Ser}}
+2.4.9]{Ser}) and the morphism \eqref{E:mor-func} is smooth (\cite[Prop.
+2.3.6]{Ser}).

-The functor $\Def_\rC$ admits a semiuniversal (or miniversal) formal couple\footnote{\cite[Cor.
-2.4.2]{Ser}} $(R_\rC,\ov{\C})$, where $R_\rC$ is a Noetherian complete local $k$-algebra with maximal ideal $\m_{\rC}$ and residue field $k$ and